Novell: Motivations

 Noorda retired from the chairman position and left Novell completely in November 1994, although he was still the largest shareholder of the company.
-At that point in time, Frankenberg became chairman as well.
+Frankenberg became chairman as well.

 Desktop OS and embedded systems: DOS, NEST, and Corsair

 Novell acquired Digital Research for in June 1991.
 The move was seen as a way for Novell to supply software for server-focused PCs in alternative to Microsoft.
 NetWare used DR DOS as a boot loader and maintenance platform, and Novell intended to extend its desktop presence by integrating networking into DR DOS and providing an alternative to Microsoft's Windows.
 At first, the idea was to provide a graphical environment based on Digital Research's GEM, but Novell's legal department rejected this due to apprehension of a possible legal response from Apple, so the company went directly to Apple starting Star Trek in February 1992, a project to run an x86-port of their Mac OS on top of a multitasking DR DOS.

 Novell had already abandoned Digital Research's Multiuser DOS in 1992.
 The three former Master Value Added Resellers (VARs) DataPac Australasia, Concurrent Controls and Intelligent Micro Software could license the source code to take over and continue independent development of their derivations in 1994.

 By 1994, Corsair was a project run by Novell's advanced technology group that sought to put together a desktop metaphor with Internet connectivity and toward that end conducted research on how to better and more easily integrate and manage network access for users.
 At the time, the Internet was dominated by Unix-based operating systems, but the Novell group saw the Unixes of the day as being too hardware intensive, too large, and charging too much in license fees.
 They became convinced that Linux offered the best possible answer for the operating system component, and started building code towards that purpose, including contributing work on IPX networking for NetWare and Wine compatibility layer for Windows.